 Where can a sister go to receive a little help?
 Where can Black women who are sick and tired of the corporate, retail, restaurant, customer service, health care foolishness find assistance?
 Fuck a paycheck, yes, but where are the resources on the other side of that?

 I dream of a world where Black Women can lean into our agency without the white patriarchal gaze pressing us to feel grateful for the stage as if we didn't earn our keep.
 We have earned the right to our no, not just because our ancestors built this world, but because we are human beings and should be treated as such.

-The power in choosing ourselves is truly the greatest gift that we could ever give ourselves.
-When we choose ourselves, we make a choice to choose the divine within us.
-The divine dwells inside us, and every time we say yes to us, we say yes to the divine.
-So it is my prayer that we can all get to a place where we choose ourselves.
+The power to choose ourselves is truly the greatest gift that we could ever give ourselves.
+When we choose ourselves, we choose to choose the divine within us.
+The divine dwells inside us, and every time we say yes to ourselves, we say yes to the divine.
+So I pray that we can all get to a place where we choose ourselves.

 The power to choose ourselves stems from the place where we love ourselves.
 And so I ask you: how are you choosing to show up for yourself?
 Where can you resist and say no?
 Where can you say fuck a paycheck?
 It may simply be in small doses, but it is a dose worth having.
 After all, we are worth that and then some.